jakeakopp/ultimate/README.md

 For the first run, you will need to pass an additional argument - your login cookie from the CUC website.
 To get this, log in to canadianultimate.com, then grab the tsid cookie value (in Chrome, go to chrome://settings/cookies/detail?site=canadianultimate.com and grab the "Content" for the tsid cookie). e.g.:

-`python3 cucteams.py AwAizIlHh7HmjNWqVEL1ow0VHKk23nqH`
+`python3 cucteams.py --tsid_cookie AwAizIlHh7HmjNWqVEL1ow0VHKk23nqH`

 Subsequent runs do not require the cookie because the pages are cached.
+Note that attempting to download everything in one run will likely trigger rate limiting from canadianultimate.com.
+If this happens, the cache will persist, so you can just wait a minute and re-run each time this happens.